-- On arrival, students go to the student meeting room, and put on specified clean clothes and clean white boots. - At the entry of the slaughterhouse, they put on the protective equipment, as described in the Chapter 1. - Both slaughtering lines (bovine and porcine) are parts of the visit. - Students will start the visit by clean sectors, and continues by dirty sectors. - In the event a student gets injured such as a cut, the student immediately stops the inspection task.
-In case of a cut, the student washes the cut thoroughly in a close wash sink.
-And then, the student leaves the inspection task area, and the cut is disinfected with alcohol or other disinfectants in appropriate area.
+- On arrival, students go to the student meeting room and put on specified clean clothes and clean white boots. - At the entry of the slaughterhouse, they put on the protective equipment, as described in Chapter 1. - Both slaughtering lines (bovine and porcine) are parts of the visit. - Students will start the visit with clean sectors and continue with dirty sectors. - In the event a student gets injured such as a cut, he/she immediately stops the inspection task.
+In case of a cut, he/she washes the cut thoroughly in the nearest wash sink.
+Then, he/she leaves the inspection task area, and the cut is disinfected with alcohol or other disinfectants in an appropriate area.

 4.3.2.
-VISIT OF THE MEAT CUTTING PLANT
+VISIT TO THE MEAT-CUTTING PLANT

-• In order to get to the meat cutting plant, the students must walk through the clean sector of the slaughterhouse.
+• To get to the meat-cutting plant, the students must walk through the clean sector of the slaughterhouse.

 4.3.3.
-VISIT OF THE MEAT PROCESSING PLANT
+VISIT TO THE MEAT PROCESSING PLANT

-- In the meat processing plant, the students put on clean clothes and protective equipment in accordance with the rule of the facility. - At the exit, overshoes, etc. are removed and thrown away.
+- In the meat processing plant, the students put on clean clothes and protective equipment by the rules of the facility. - At the exit, overshoes, etc. are removed and thrown away.